George Soros's firm pulls $500 million from Bill Gross of Janus

 Soros Fund Management’s Chief Investment Officer Scott Bessent last year approached Gross after he resigned from Pimco in late September, the source said, adding that the fund had considered Gross a legend.
 Gross co-founded Pimco in 1971 and built it into one of the largest investment firms in the world, managing $2 trillion of pension, endowment and retirement money.

-Bessent, who has been overseeing Soros’ $30 billion fortune for the last four years and whom some consider Soros’ protege, will leave at the end of 2015 to start his own hedge fund firm.
-Bessent will continue to advise Soros Fund Management on an informal basis, however.

-Soros Fund Management, founded in 1969, was reported to be one of the most profitable firms in the hedge fund industry in 2010, averaging a 20 percent annual rate of return over four decades.
+Soros Fund Management, founded in 1969 by George Soros, was reported to be one of the most profitable firms in the hedge fund industry in 2010, averaging a 20 percent annual rate of return over four decades.

-Gross sued Pimco and its parent Allianz SE for $200 million last month, claiming he was wrongfully ousted by a “cabal” of executives who wanted his share of the bonus pool.

-In the complaint filed in the California Superior Court, Gross said Pimco managing directors were “driven by a lust for power, greed, and a desire to improve their own financial position and reputation” in their ultimately successful effort to drive him out.
+Janus shares were up nearly 2 percent at $15.79 on Monday.
+A spokeswoman at Janus declined to comment on the Soros news.
+(Reporting By Jennifer Ablan; Editing by Tom Brown)